ColgateUniversityComputerScience/cosc101website/docs/index.md

   - You may occasionally be asked to read from other books and sources, they will be available freely online and linked from the course schedule.

 #### Websites
-  - This is the main course website.
-This site contains general course information: general policies, textbook, homework descriptions, exam preparation, and relevant links.
+  - [Course Webpage](https://cs.colgate.edu/cosc101): The main course website is located at [http://cs.colgate.edu/cosc101](https://cs.colgate.edu/cosc101).
+This page contains general course information: general policies, textbook, homework descriptions, exam preparation, and relevant links.
 You are responsible for keeping up with changes and updates to the site.

   - [Moodle](https://moodle.colgate.edu): Your course instructor will also have class-specific information (specific course syllabus and policies) and materials in Moodle.
 Grading breakdown and other grading policies are specific to your individual course.